 A Fourth Amendment Seizure is illegal unless the police officer can cite Reasonable Articulable Suspicion of criminal activity, or an observed violation of law (e.g. a traffic law).
 These may be video recorded.
 If a stop is illegal, the court will suppress any evidence obtained as a result of it; not allow the prosecutor to use it.

 The most important evidence obtained by law enforcement officers after a stop, or in other types of contacts, is what courts call statements.
 Other terms that mean about the same thing include: confessions, admissions.
 When a person is charged with a crime, out of court statements which would otherwise be inadmissible hearsay, may be used in evidence against the accused as “Admissions,” under an exception to the rule against hearsay.
-This is an important topic that will be discussed elsewhere in greater depth.
-For now, keep in mind that a person does not have to talk to police at all and if a person does talk to police, for example during a traffic stop, they can stop talking to police at any point they choose.
+This is an important topic that will be discussed elsewhere in greater dept: a person does not have to talk to police at all and if a person does talk to police, for example during a traffic stop, they can stop talking to police at any point they choose.
 This is a fundamental, constitutional right.

 Right to Counsel

 Your right to counsel is yours to assert at any time.
 You do not need to wait until arrested.
 You don’t need to wait until you hear a Miranda Warning (but if you do, take the hint and remain silent until after consulting a lawyer).
 The most important triggers to assert your right to counsel are police requests for information or for consent to search.

 Keep in mind that a statement to police can always be made later in time, after consulting your lawyer.
 Similarly, if consenting to a search were ever a good idea, it can wait until after you consult your lawyer.
 If you feel pressured, that is your reminder to say “no thank you Officer, I am not going to consent to any searches or say anything until after I consult my lawyer.
 I want to assert my 5th and 6th Amendment Rights.”
 Repeat as necessary.